Best energy tariff for low income households (UK guide, June 2026)

 Ready to find a tariff that fits your budget?

-Compare tariffs for your postcode and meter type.
-We’ll focus on the options that balance affordability, flexibility and total cost.
+With the cap at £1,862 from July, compare tariffs for your postcode and meter type.
+We’ll focus on the options that balance affordability, flexibility and total cost — and remind you to claim the support you’re entitled to.

 Note: If you’re in arrears or on a prepayment debt arrangement, you may want to speak to your supplier or get independent advice before switching.